-HHFDC shall monitor compliance with all applicable Federal and State Program requirements for the period a project is committed to providing low-income rental units.
+HHFDC shall monitor compliance with all applicable Federal and State program requirements for the period a project is committed to providing low-income rental units.
 HHFDC will require that all qualified tenants of a project be certified upon occupancy and be re-certified annually to ensure compliance.
 Projects shall be required to maintain copies of the income certification for each tenant on forms approved or provided by HHFDC.
-Projects will also be required to maintain records regarding number of rental units (including number of bedrooms and size of square footage of each bedroom); percentage of rental units that are low-income units; rent charged on each rental unit including utility allowances; documentation regarding vacancies in the building; eligible and qualified basis of the building at the end of the first year of the credit period, and at the end of each year until required set-asides are met; and character and use of the nonresidential portion of the building that is included in the building's eligible basis, all in accordance with the rules published by the Internal Revenue Service (IRS).
+Projects will also be required to maintain records regarding number of rental units (including number of bedrooms and size of square footage of each bedroom); percentage of rental units that are low-income units; rent charged on each rental unit including utility allowances; documentation regarding vacancies in the building; eligible and qualified basis of the building at the end of the first year of the credit period, and at the end of each year until required set-asides are met; and character and use of the nonresidential portion of the building that is included in the building's eligible basis, all in accordance with the rules published by the IRS.
 HHFDC may perform an audit annually but, at a minimum, once every three years, and shall have access to all books and records upon notice to the project owner.
-Annually, owners of LIHTC projects will be required to certify to HHFDC that for the previous year, the minimum set-aside requirement was met; there was no change in the applicable fraction, or an explanation if there was a change; appropriate income certifications and documentation have been received for each low-income tenant; each low-income unit was rent-restricted in accordance with Section 42 IRC; all units were for use by the general public and used on a non-transient basis (except for transitional housing for the homeless as provided for in Section 42 IRC); each building was suitable for occupancy, taking into account local health, safety and building codes; there was no change in the eligible basis in the project, or an explanation if there was a change; all tenant facilities included in the eligible basis were provided on a comparable basis without charge; rentals of vacancies were done in accordance with Section 42 IRC; rentals of units were done in accordance with Section 42 IRC; rentals of units were done in accordance with Section 42 IRC; rentals of units were done in accordance with Section 42 IRC; rentals of units were done in accordance with Section 42 IRC; and a Restrictive Covenant document was in effect for the project, for those buildings receiving credits after 1989, all in accordance with the rules published by the IRS.
+Annually, owners of LIHTC projects will be required to certify to HHFDC that for the previous year, the minimum set-aside requirement was met; there was no change in the applicable fraction, or an explanation if there was a change; appropriate income certifications and documentation have been received for each low-income tenant; each low-income unit was rent-restricted in accordance with Section 42 IRC; all units were for use by the general public and used on a non-transient basis (except for transitional housing for the homeless as provided for in Section 42 IRC); each building was suitable for occupancy, taking into account local health, safety and building codes; there was no change in the eligible basis in the project, or an explanation if there was a change; all tenant facilities included in the eligible basis were provided on a comparable basis without charge; rentals of vacancies were done in accordance with Section 42 IRC; rentals of units were done in accordance with Section 42 IRC if any tenant's income increased above the limit allowed by Section 42 IRC; and a Restrictive Covenant document was in effect for the project, for those buildings receiving credits after 1989, all in accordance with the rules published by the IRS.